ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/routing.md

 ## Static Pages

-For static content, Greenwood support HTML and [markdown](/docs/resources/markdown/) as page formats.
+For static content, Greenwood supports HTML and markdown [(with a plugin)](/docs/plugins/markdown/) as page formats.

 For example, given the following folder structure: